AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 but I am skeptical of how powerful they can be.
 Previously, I mentioned how according to Kent Beck tidyings can accumulate into an avalanche to solve big design problems.
 This might be true sometimes.
-However, tidyings are also very much greedy optimizations at a very local level.
+However, tidyings are also greedy optimizations at a very local level.
 It is questionable to me how far such optimizations can take us towards a global optimum with respect to the "ideal" software design.

-For a more expert opinion, I remembered Eric Evans having a lot of thoughts on refactoring in his iconic "Domain-Driven Design" (2003, all following page numbers refer to it).
+For a way more expert opinion, Eric Evans has a lot of useful ideas on refactoring, which he states in his iconic book "Domain-Driven Design" (2003, all following page numbers refer to it).
 He actually proposes a similar idea to Kent Beck's idea of an "avalanche" but calls it a "breakthrough" (p.
-122).
+122), which are a result of constant domain-driven refactorings and a developing domain expertise in a team.
 However, he also cautions us that such breakthroughs are only possible given certain other conditions.
 First, refactoring (or here tidying) can keep the code clean but without domain understanding powerful new features won't emerge from existing features (p.
 9).